 These tips are all about taking action.
 If you really want to change your life and leave a guy who doesn’t love or honor you, you need to start moving forward.
 You can’t get financial support unless you start reaching out for it.
 Once you start reaching out with a positive mindset, you’ll be shocked at how easily money will come to you.

-Here’s what one reader told me she’s doing to earn money to leave her marriage:
+Here’s what one reader said she’s doing to earn money to leave her marriage:

 - Collecting cans and turning them in for cash